2435 Kimberly Rd. Suite 270

 Do you take insurance?
 How does that work?

 Yes.
 The M.A.D.
-Therapy takes a limited number of insurance plans.
+Therapy takes a limited number of insurance plans for Iowa based clients.
+Clients residing in Florida are private pay only.

 However, it is your responsibility to contact your insurance company to determine your in and out-of-network benefits.
 You may be provided with a superbill to submit to your insurance company for possible reimbursement.
 Please check and review your coverage carefully to ensure that you understand their answers.
 Here are some helpful questions to consider and/or ask: